NovikovNikita/JavaExercises/README.md

 ## GameSpaceInviders.java
 Implementation of the famous game Space Invaders.
 It is an arcade video game created by Tomohiro Nishikado and released in 1978.

+## GameMines.java
+Implementation of the famous game Minesweeper.